Polymer in water

 special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 1.0 angle yes dihedral yes

-Start the simulation from the equilibrated PEG-water system and include again the parameter file by adding the following lines to the input.lammps:
+Start the simulation from the equilibrated PEG-water system and include again the parameter file by adding the following lines into the input.lammps:

 read_data ../mergePEGH2O/mix.data